 In fact, 78% of marketers have seen an increase in email engagement over the past year and 59% of marketers say email is their biggest source of ROI.

-Often there’s a lot of emphasis on creating successful email campaigns and how you can reach your audiences through the various types of email marketing.
+Often there’s a lot of emphasis on creating successful email marketing campaigns and how you can reach your audiences through the various types of email marketing.
 However, the part which comes after you’ve sent a campaign is just as important to your email marketing success.

 By measuring the performance of your email marketing campaigns, you’ll be able to gain valuable insights into your customer’s behaviour, top performing content and optimum times to send your emails to name a few, all which can help you optimise future campaigns to improve your reach and engagement.